OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-12.md

 ## Nehemiah 12:1

-Now these are the priests and the Levites who came up with Zerubbabel the son of Shealtiel, and Jeshua:

-Seraiah, Jeremiah, Ezra,
+These are the priests and Levites who came up with Zerubbabel son of Shealtiel, and with Jeshua: Seraiah, Jeremiah, Ezra,

 ## Nehemiah 12:2